SaeedZAbr/VIM-config/README.md

 ## find only
 /pattern

-got to next phrase or word press '#'
+got to next phrase or word press n

+got to previouse phrase or word press

+# Show Termianl
+tl